Toward Real-World Cooperative and Competitive Soccer with Quadrupedal Robot Teams: Related Work

 \section{Related Work}

-Legged robotic soccer originated in RoboCup~\cite{kitano1998robocup} challenges in the 1990s, with early teams generally relying on manually crafted gaits, vision routines, and rule-based tactics~\cite{browning2005stp, behnke2007hierarchical, yi2016hierarchical}.
-Kohl and Stone~\cite{kohl2024policy} were among the first to show that learned locomotion policies could outperform manual tuning in robot soccer, a result that has been validated by many subsequent studies~\cite{haarnoja2024learning, schwab2018}.
+Legged robotic soccer originated in RoboCup~\citep{kitano1998robocup} challenges in the 1990s, with early teams generally relying on manually crafted gaits, vision routines, and rule-based tactics~\citep{browning2005stp, behnke2007hierarchical, yi2016hierarchical}. ~\citet{kohl2024policy} were among the first to show that learned locomotion policies could outperform manual tuning in robot soccer, a result that has been validated by many subsequent studies~\citep{haarnoja2024learning, schwab2018}.
 In the years since, learning-based control has steadily advanced the capabilities of legged robots in soccer.
-Many works have focused on single-robot skills, such as dribbling~\cite{ji2023dribblebot,hu2024dexdribbler,zhu2025dynamic}, kicking~\cite{ji2022hierarchical}, and goalkeeping~\cite{huang2023creating} to create a robust set of low-level skills essential for team gameplay.
+Many works have focused on single-robot skills, such as dribbling~\citep{ji2023dribblebot, hu2024dexdribbler, zhu2025dynamic}, kicking~\citep{ji2022hierarchical}, and goalkeeping~\citep{huang2023creating} to create a robust set of low-level skills essential for team gameplay.

 By contrast, recent works in multi-agent robotic soccer gameplay remain limited.
 Since soccer is inherently a multi-agent game, MARL provides a strong algorithmic foundation to create cooperative and competitive robot teams.
-Among them, Centralized-Training-Decentralized-Execution (CTDE) frameworks such as MAPPO~\cite{yu2022ppo} have shown super-human coordination in soccer benchmarks, enabling emergent passing, zone defense, and role assignment in simulation~\cite{liu2022motor,li2024marladona}.
-For example, Kim et al.~\cite{kim2021} proposed a two-stage centralized training scheme for heterogeneous 5v5 teams; Abreu et al.~\cite{abreu2025designing} scaled to 11-agent teams with some basic collaborations; Liu et al.~\cite{liu2022motor} trained a 2v2 legged soccer game with emergent role allocation; and Li et al.~\cite{li2024marladona} introduced \textit{MARLadona}, a decentralized MARL framework that learns complex team behaviors in simulation.
+Among them, Centralized-Training-Decentralized-Execution (CTDE) frameworks such as MAPPO~\citep{yu2022ppo} have shown super-human coordination in soccer benchmarks, enabling emergent passing, zone defense, and role assignment in simulation~\citep{liu2022motor,li2024marladona}.
+For example, ~\citet{kim2021} proposed a two-stage centralized training scheme for heterogeneous 5v5 teams; ~\citet{abreu2025designing} scaled to 11-agent teams with some basic collaborations; ~\citet{liu2022motor} trained a 2v2 legged soccer game with emergent role allocation; and~\citet{li2024marladona} introduced \textit{MARLadona}, a decentralized MARL framework that learns complex team behaviors in simulation.